 When consumers install renewable energy they typically install solar electric (photovoltaic) systems.
 A wind turbine might also be an option if you are in a rural setting in Dane County.

 The local MadiSUN program helps consumers determine if solar energy will work on their home, offering a group-buy discount on systems.
 There are also multiple private solar installers active in Dane County.
 See a list of vendors from the Solar Energy Industries Association.
 In addition, the Midwest Renewable Energy Association's annual Energy Fair is a great opportunity to talk to installers and learn about renewable energy technologies.
+And check out RENEW Wisconsin's blog on how to find a reputable solar contractor.

 Like most states, Wisconsin has laws that protect a household’s right to install a solar energy system on their property.
 Under state statute municipalities can require a homeowner to secure a permit for the solar installation and homeowner’s associations can set design guidelines for solar installations, provided these do not “prevent or unduly restrict the construction and operation of solar energy systems.”
 Learn more.